junxit/us-congress-bills-113/bill.md

 # H.R.
 5

-> To support State and local accountability for public education, protect State and local authority, inform parents of the performance of their children’s schools, and for other purposes.
+> To support State and local accountability for public education, protect State and local authority, inform parents of the performance of their children's schools, and for other purposes.

 ## § 1.
 Short title